 Change of Policy and Recovery of Ruling Classes' Privilege

-The young Qianlong Emperor, however, considered some of his father’s policies being too strict.
+The young Qianlong Emperor, however, considered some of his father’s policies to be too strict.

-Hence, soon after he was enthroned, he released many officials that had imprisoned by his father before, and recovered ruling class’ privileges by abrogating Yongzheng Emperor’s “everyone pays taxes” policy.
+Hence, soon after he was enthroned, he released many officials that had imprisoned by his father before and recovered the ruling class’s privileges by abrogating Yongzheng Emperor’s “everyone pays taxes” policy.